Overpopulation

 Lesson plan overview

 This upper-intermediate lesson plan deals with the topic of overpopulation.
 Students will learn demographic terms, will practice describing demographic trends, and will discuss the issue of overpopulation, and the demographic situation in their country at length.
-You can combine it with other video-based lessons, such as “The happiest countries in the world”, “Brain drain”, and “Climate refugees”.
+You can combine it with other video-based lessons, such as “The happiest countries in the world”, “Brain drain”, “Climate refugees”, and “Seasonality in business” (for describing graphs)

 Next, students talk about overpopulation.
 They discuss different questions and negative consequences.
 They are also given useful language to talk about negative consequences.
 (These expressions are introduced in more detail in the lesson plan “Heatwaves”).